aIrseneO/Cpp/sed/README.md

 # Sed

-In this project I implement a program with some basic fonctionalities of sed (stream editor for filtering and transforming text).
+In this project I implement a program with some basic functionalities of sed (stream editor for filtering and transforming text).
 The program takes a filename and two strings, s1 and s2.
-It opens the file and display its content in the standard output after replacing every occurence of s1 with s2.<br>
+It opens the file and display its content after replacing every occurence of s1 with s2.
+The content is displayed in the standard output<br>
 ## Synopsis
 ```bash
 ./sed s1 s2 filename